MemRec: Collaborative Memory-Augmented Agentic Recommender System: Prompt Templates and Contexts

 \subsection{Meta-Prompt Template}

-To enable zero-shot domain adaptation for the neighbor pruning step in Stage-R, we employ a \textbf{Meta-Prompt Template}.
-This acts as a high-level instruction for $\text{LM}_{\text{Mem}}$ during the offline rule generation phase.
-As shown in Figure \ref{fig:meta_prompt_template}, this prompt inputs a structured description of the target domain (metadata, interaction types, statistics) and directs the LLM to synthesize a set of interpretable, heuristic pruning rules tailored specifically to balance relevance and diversity in that domain.
+To enable zero-shot domain adaptation for Stage-R neighbor pruning, we employ a Meta-Prompt Template (Figure~\ref{fig:meta_prompt_template}).
+This high-level instruction inputs structured domain descriptions (metadata, statistics) to guide $\text{LM}_{\text{Mem}}$ in synthesizing interpretable, domain-specific heuristic rules offline.